 Typographic graphic reading ‘Editorial Series,’ representing the published editorial series at Tom Zappala Haircutting.

-Aesthetic Misinformation—Undoing the Language of Unqualified Authority
+Aesthetic Misinformation—Undoing Unqualified Authority

-Except it isn't.
+Except it often is not.

 Mislabelled from the Start